pvdz/zeparser3/tests/testcases/parser/regexes/weird_escape_in_char_class_is_bad_with_u_flag.md

 `````
 throws: Tokenizer error!
-    Char class contained a "wide" codepoint that was not unicode ID_CONTINUE
+    Regex: Char class contained a "wide" codepoint that was not unicode ID_CONTINUE; Regex body had an escape or char class range that is invalid with a u-flag, but it did have a u-flag

 /[\ ]/u
 ^------- error